On the Gap Between Separating Words and Separating Their Reversals: Results

 \subsection{Mapping $\Sets{0,1,2}^*$ to $\Sets{0,1}^*$}

-The previous lemmas may help us to construct two words in $\Sigma^*=\Sets{0,1,2}^*$ with our desired characteristics.
-To be able to construct the intended words in an alphabet of size $2$, in this subsection we introduce the function $\tl$ that maps words in $\Sigma^*$ to words in $\Sets{0,1}^*$.
+The previous lemmas may help us to construct two strings in $\Sigma^*=\Sets{0,1,2}^*$ with our desired characteristics.
+But our goal is to prove our result for an alphabet of size $2$.
+To be able to construct the intended strings over $\Sets{0,1}$, in this subsection we introduce the function $\tr$ that maps strings in $\Sigma^*$ to strings in $\Sets{0,1}^*$, while preserving some of our desired characteristics in them.